 What if one went to search for a Biclaudapus on the top of a high mountain?
 Does one not find it because it is too small?
-Or is it that it is so well camouflaged it evades one’s observation?
+Or is it because it is so well camouflaged it evades one’s observation?
 Indeed, how does one find what one does not already know?
-How does one recognize that which one does not have some preconceived notion of in mind?
+How does one recognize that which one does not have some preconceived notion of?
 How would it be recognized?
+Look carefully.

 When one says they are looking for God, what does that mean?
 Ultimate being is clearly beyond the domain of our natural physical senses.
-Is the awareness of God like the unbounded emptiness, a meaning that eludes the limited forms comprehensible by our consciousness’ constructs.
+Is the awareness of God like an unbounded emptiness; a meaning that eludes the limited forms, undefinable by our base consciousness’ constructs.
 What if God has no form to present?
 Why would God have any form?
 Yet, as the Psalmist wrote, “…is the maker of the ear unable to hear, is the maker of the eye unable to see…”1?
-Then one may ask, is the maker of that which is aware, aware as well?
+One may ask, is the maker of that which is aware, aware as well?

-Searching with great diligence and with the utmost sincerity, if one insists on looking for an orange tree on the top of the highest mountain, one will not find what one seeks though one seek for a lifetime.
-Is that a failure for lack of purity or even good deeds?
+Searching with great diligence and with the utmost of sincerity, if one insists on looking for an orange tree on the top of the highest mountain one will not find what one seeks though one seek for a lifetime.
+Is that a failure for lack of purity or good deeds?
 Does that failure prove the orange tree does not exist?

-This is searching for a thing we know of, but searching incorrectly.
+That is searching for a thing we know of but searching incorrectly.
 If we truly understood the orange tree we would not have looked for it on a mountaintop.
-Clearly then one must search correctly, but then again, how does one search for something that one does not know.
+Clearly one must search correctly.
+But again, how does one search for something that one does not already know.

 One may say, we created scientific instruments that detect and measure these things.
-We have scientific theories and physical laws that explain these things and behaviors, therefore we know these things exist as demonstrated through our science and instruments.
-We have religions, rituals, and many dogmas.
-Does one know God through those traditions?
+We have scientific theories and physical laws that explain these things and behaviors, therefore we know these things exist as demonstrated by our science and instruments.
+We have religions, rituals, many dogmas, and fMRI/EEG.
+Does one know God through those?

-Look into the emptiness of one’s inner most being, between the thoughts; forget the self.
-Then consider, is that truly empty?
+Look into the emptiness of one’s inner most being, between the thoughts, forget the self.
+Then fathom the unfathomable.

 - Ps 94:9 ↩